outlyerapp/erl-vent/README.md

 ## Publishers

-Only one topic exchange message flow is currently supported.
-Also, it is not possible to configure multiple publishers at present.
 The serialization format is assumed to be JSON.

+To publish a message:

+    vent_publisher:publish(Exchange, Topic, Payload).

 Publisher configuration:

-    {publish_exchange, <<"publish_exchange">>}          # required
     {publish_chunk_size, 20}                            # defaults to 20

 ## Subscribers